ermiyaeskandary/Slither.io-bot/README.md

 # Contributing

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/ErmiyaEskandary/Slither.io-bot/compare/).
+Your pull request needs to be approved by at least 2 people in the MAINTAINERS file.

 # Authors
 Ermiya Eskandary & Théophile Cailliau (ErmiyaEskandary & FliiFe)